ShashankRaoCoding/Ideate2D/README.md

 3. Illusory Objects

 #### Static Objects
 As the name implies, they are static.
 More specifically, **no external forces** can act on them.
-That said, they can be moved (example, a moving platform) if explicitly made to do so using [Special Functions]([ShashankRaoCoding/Ideate2D: Ideate2D is a 2D game engine built on top of the pygame framework.
-It is designed to allow quick prototyping of 2D games while handling basic physics simulations and game-events in an implicit, and easily modifiable manner.
-Meant for game makers who require a lower-level control over their game in python without needing to start from zero.](https://github.com/ShashankRaoCoding/Ideate2D/tree/main?tab=readme-ov-file#special-functions)).
+That said, they can be moved (example, a moving platform) if explicitly made to do so using [Special Functions](https://github.com/ShashankRaoCoding/Ideate2D/tree/main?tab=readme-ov-file#special-functions).

 #### Dynamic Objects:
 External forces, including being pushed by the player, are enabled!